paternal/docker-pythons/README.md

 A docker image with several python versions, and associated python tools.

+## Tags

+- `latest` uses the stable debian version.
+It is updated without notice when a new debian version is released.
+- `jessie` uses debian jessie (same as `latest` at the time I am writing this).

 ## Available tools

 - It is based on a [debian jessie](https://www.debian.org/releases/jessie/) (the stable version).